Do you know an inspiring story of a Chartered Accountant who has not given up?

 After not clearing CTA level 1, I was disappointed and decided to take a gap year in 2013.

-During my gap year, I decided to do certification on fraud examination (CFE) from ACFE since I had gained some experience in forensic.
+During my gap year, I decided to do a certification on fraud examination (CFE) from ACFE since I had gained some experience in forensic.

 After a gap year and having completed CFE, I went back to Unisa in 2014 to do my Honours (postgraduate) in Advanced Accounting Sciences (CTA level 1) which I successfully completed that year.